Other March pages: Trees and shrubs • Birds, insects, frogs and lambs • Weather

 Other woodland flowers are still to come, but you can see evidence of them.
 The spiky leaves of bluebells can be seen all month but the flowers are still some weeks away.
 The same goes for wild garlic (ransoms) whose waxy leaves appear in late February, and which are fully grown (and smelling very garlicky) by the end of March.
 You may also see the distinctive leaves of woodruff and the silver-striped basal leaves of the argentatum variety of yellow archangel (though not of the ordinary variety which has no basal leaves and seems to grow in a spike straight out of the ground).
-Ivy-leaved speedwell can form mats alongside woodland paths later in the month and put out buds of its tiny pale violet flowers.
+Ivy-leaved speedwell can form mats alongside woodland paths (also on normal path verges) later in the month and put out buds of its tiny pale violet flowers.

 Path and field verges